strncat/strncat.github.io/_posts/graphics/2023-10-02-virtual-world.markdown

 To solve this last issue and make the camera more efficient:
 - We'll move the film out in front of the pinhole so that the image is not upside down.
 - We'll only render objects further away from the camera than the film plane.
-- We'll add a clipping plane for effiency so we don't have to process every single object knowing that we won't render it since it's ocluded.
+- We'll add a clipping plane for efficiency so we don't have to process every single object knowing that we won't render it since it's occluded.
 - The volume between the film (front clipping plane) and the back clipping plane is called the <b>viewing frustum</b>.
 <br>
 <br>